kenahoo/RHadoop-Wiki/Tutorial.md

 ```

 Then we define the map function for the transpose map reduce job.
-It uses a higher order function, mkMap, to turn two ordinary functions into a map.
+It uses a higher order function, `to.map`, to turn two ordinary functions into a map.
 This is possible because they act independently on the key and on the value.
 What this says is: swap the elements of the key and let the value through.
-We could have written it just as easily without mkMap, but once you are familiar with it it is more readable this way.
+We could have written it just as easily without `to.map`, but once you are familiar with it it is more readable this way.

 ```
-transposeMap = mkMap(swap, identity)
+transposeMap = to.map(swap, identity)
 ```

 Then we have the map reduce transpose job which is abstracted into a function transpose, that we can use like any other job from now on.